yamiwamiyu/ee-vuex/README.md

 ```

 #### 2.3 props Store
-Please ensure that you have read and understood the [data Store](#22-data-store)

-In the example of a data store, props are still not encapsulated into the store.
 The props in Vue are unidirectional data streams, and when using the v-model, it can also be considered bidirectional.
-For object-oriented applications, there is no externally assignable and internally read-only data like props.
-Both external and internal values can be assigned, and the assignment effect should be consistent

-This example uses injectStore to encapsulate the props together, making them conform to object-oriented design principles
+In the combination API notation of **Vue 3.4+**, **defineModel** has been added to facilitate the definition and use of props properties.
+The props store of ee-vuex is equivalent to an option based solution for defineModel, and the solution of ee-vuex was developed earlier and more convenient than defineModel.
+For such props, they can be assigned values both externally and internally, and the assignment effect should be consistent

+Core method: injectStore
 ```
 // hello-ee-vuex.vue
 import { injectStore } from 'ee-vuex'